Emergency telephone number

 If you are uncomfortable about reporting the crime yourself then someone else can report it for you.

 Non-emergency matters may include things like a stolen mobile phone, vandalism, graffiti, abandoned cars and other examples of anti-social behaviour.
+If you are ringing from outside the UK dial 004428 9065 0222.

 The PSNI local Emergency SMS system has been superseded by the national Emergency SMS system.
 The national system ‘emergency SMS’ permits registered users to contact the emergency services by using their mobile phones to send texts to 999 for emergency assistance.
 This service goes through specially trained 999 operators and provides those who have registered with equitable access to all emergency services.